EngageAll

 • local community projects, and

-With a focus on the unique and diverse student body within PHE, EngageAll pays specific attention to challenges students face in balancing academic commitments with extracurricular activities.
+We concentrate on the diverse student body in PHE.
+We pay special attention to the challenges students face in balancing their academic work with extracurricular activities.

 Purpose